dekuNukem/FAP80/README.md

 ## Design philosophy

 As I said above I made the decision to use modern parts for simplicity and flexibility in the design.
-Take the active backplane for example, the entire bus is connected to a STM32 microcontroller, which drives Z80 clock via one of the PWM channels.
+Take the active backplane for example, the entire bus is connected to a STM32 microcontroller, which drives Z80 clock via one of its PWM channels.
 At the same time the uC monitors the contents on the bus, so setting breakpoints or obtaining execution traces can be easily done.
 The uC can also reset the Z80, or even take over the bus and read/write directly into EEPROM and RAM.

 Notice how a cheap modern part eliminates the need for separate reset circuitry, clock circuitry, debugger, and EEPROM programmer.
 And because the uC is programmable, it can be customized even after hardware design is done.

-Similarly, a FPGA replaces the VDC, a CPLD replaces 2 dozens of 74 series chips, and another STM32 is used as I/O and interrupt controller.
+Similarly, a FPGA replaces the VDC, a CPLD replaces 2 dozens of 74 chips, and another STM32 is used as I/O and interrupt controller.
 This gives an enormous amount of flexibility to suit individual needs.
 Text mode graphics too limited?
 Write your own sprite/bitmap mode.
 Want more I/O ports or a different interrupt mode?
 Just modify the CPLD code.
 The ability to be able to continue expand and evolve the capability of the computer without having to change the hardware becomes an exciting aspect as a result.

 I also intended this project as a study in embedded development as it involves a little bit of everything: microcontrollers, FPGAs, CPLDs, digital circuits, PCB design and fabrication, surface mount soldering, setting up cross assembling/compiling environment, assembly programming, and a lot others that I couldn't think of at the moment.
 Yes it's harder to put together than a through-hole kit, but it was all part of the challenge.